ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 When a user (the acting user) wants to share a resource with another user (the target user), SharePoint (or OneDrive for Business) first checks if the email address of the target user is already associated with a user account in the organization's directory.
 If the target user is in the organization's directory (and has a corresponding guest user account), SharePoint does the following:

--  Immediately assigns the target user permissions to access the resource by adding the target user to the appropriate SharePoint group, and logging the **AddedToGroup** event.
+-  Immediately assigns the target user permissions to access the resource by adding the target user to the appropriate SharePoint group, and logs an **AddedToGroup** event.

 - Sends a sharing notification to the email address of the target user.

 - Logs a **SharingSet** event.
-This event has a friendly name of "Shared file, folder, or site" in the activities picker in the audit log search tool under **Sharing and access request activities**.
+This event has a friendly name of "Shared file, folder, or site" under **Sharing and access request activities** in the activities picker of the audit log search tool.
 See the screenshot in [Step 1](#step-1-search-for-sharing-events-and-export-the-results-to-a-csv-file).

  If a user account for the target user isn't in the organization's directory, SharePoint does the following: